balundev/CatsBlog-nodejs/README.md

 # bestCats
 nodeJS &amp; express &amp; bootstrap &amp; mongoDB app

 App where you can post info about cat breed, info about cat, and link image.
-Before add a cat you have to register, only registered users can add cats, and comments.
+Before that you have to register because only registered users can add cats, and comments.
 Post and comment owner can delete and edit his post/comment.

 1.To run app you have to use node